Lionel Messi wins seventh career Ballon d'Or award | DW | 29.11.2021

 "It's incredible to be here again.
 Two years ago I thought it was the last time.
 Winning the Copa America was key," Messi said at Paris's Theatre du Chatelet.

-The Polish striker didn't leave Paris empty-handed, taking home the Striker of the Year award — a new prize at the Ballon d'Or ceremony.
+Although he missed out on the top prize, Bayern's superstar striker didn't leave Paris empty-handed.
+The Pole won the Striker of the Year award — a new prize at the Ballon d'Or ceremony.

 The honor is given to the player who scores the most goals in a calendar year.
-Lewandowski has scored 64 goals for Bayern Munich and the Polish national team in 2021.
+Lewandowski has scored 64 goals for Bayern Munich and the Polish national team so far in 2021.

-He made history in the Bundesliga earlier this year when he scored 41 goals in the German top-flight, surpassing the seemingly unbeatable mark of the late Gerd Müller on the final day of the season.
+He made history earlier this year when he scored 41 goals in a single Bundesliga campaign, surpassing the seemingly unbeatable tally of the late Gerd Müller on the final day of the season.

-This season, Lewandowski leads the Bundesliga with 14 goals and is the joint top scorer in the Champions League with nine goals — tied with Ajax striker Sebastien Haller.
+This time around, Lewandowski leads the Bundesliga with 14 goals and is the joint top scorer in the Champions League with nine goals — tied with Ajax striker Sebastien Haller.

 Alexia Putellas took home one of women's football's biggest honors on Monday, receiving the Ballon d'Or Feminin.

-The Barcelona captain helped lead Barcelona to a treble, the Catalan side winning the Women's Champions League, the Spanish Primera Division Femenina and the Copa de la Reina.
+The Barcelona captain lead her team to a treble of the Women's Champions League, the Spanish Primera Division Femenina and the Copa de la Reina.

 "I'm very emotional, it's a very special moment," she said through a translator.
 "I would like to start by thanking all my teammates, especially my current (Barcelona) teammates.
 For me it's a collective success."

-Putellas, 27, pipped ahead of Chelsea's Sam Kerr and Barcelona teammate Jennifer Hermoso to win the award.
+Putellas, 27, saw off Chelsea's Sam Kerr and Barcelona teammate Jennifer Hermoso to win the award.
 She is the third female footballer be awarded the Ballon d'Or Feminin after Ada Hegeberg in 2018 and Megan Rapinoe in 2019 — like the men's award, the women's wasn't awarded in 2020 due to the coronavirus pandemic.

-Putellas rejoined Barcelona in 2012 after briefly playing the club's academy system.
-After first wearing the armband in 2017, she was made the club's fourth captain in 2018.
+Putellas rejoined Barcelona in 2012 after briefly playing in the club's academy system.
+After first wearing the armband in 2017, she was permanently made the club's fourth captain in 2018.

 The 2020-21 season was by far her best, scoring 27 goals and recording 19 assists in 48 games in all competitions.
 Putellas has continued that success into this season — she's the top scorer in the Spanish top flight with nine goals and 10 assists in 10 games.